ppoliziani/ML_K-Nearest-Neighbours/README.md

 Current Limitaion:

 So far only implemented KNN where k = 1, just Nearest Neighbour, so when a the test sample and the nearest neighbour lie across the axis it will produce the incorrect prediciton.
-Adding more comparisons and taking a vote or the average should mitigate this.
+Adding more comparisons and taking a vote or the average should solve this.

 ![knn4](https://user-images.githubusercontent.com/49439911/135139375-cc03acc4-c6ae-4b20-a1fa-22ee84abd35c.png)